-This award-winning garden (one of a pair) was created on the historic site of the churchyard of St Laurence Pountney and the College of Corpus Christi, dating from the 12th century.
-Both were destroyed in the Great Fire of 1666 and not rebuilt.
+This award-winning garden (one of a pair) was created on the historic site of the 12th century churchyard of St Laurence Pountney and the College of Corpus Christi - both destroyed in the Great Fire 1666 and never replaced.

 Privately owned, this unique space combines a traditional style of parterre planting with a more contemporary design.
-A small, secluded area is planted with nectar-rich flowers and naturalistic in style.
-The wisteria walkway and espalier apple and pear trees echo the formality, while the textural hard landscaping contrasts well with the perfect grass lawn.
+A secluded area is planted with nectar-rich flowers and naturalistic in style.
+The wisteria walkway and espalier fruit trees echo the formality, while the textural hard landscaping contrasts well with the perfect grass lawn.

 - Sunday 11:30–15:00

 - A display of insect and bug hotels designed and made by local schoolchildren will be on show.

 Laurence Pountney Hill

 - 15, 17, 21, 35, 40, 43, 47, 133, 141, 149, 344, 521